-These characters are vividly portrayed and seem realistic, and after 817 pages of reading about them, they truly seem real (I cringe at saying something so generic, but this is clearly Tolstoy's strong point).
+These characters are vividly portrayed and seem realistic, and after 817 pages of reading about them, they truly seem real (I cringe at saying something so generic, but character dynamics are clearly Tolstoy's strength).
 It's a lot of fun to read about these characters, especially when the narrative is focused on important life stuff (heartbreak, marriage, pregnancy, jealousy).
 Unfortunately, Tolstoy spends too much times focusing on the banalities.

 We are treated to discussions and inner monologues about religion, farming technique, the "joys of hard work", the validity of communism and socialism (remember, this is imperial Russia), who is the best opera singer, on and on.
 At first, I enjoyed these tangents because it allows us a historically accurate look into the past from ~150 years later; reading Anna Karenina gives us an idea (a very well-formed idea) of what high-society conversation was like and what the political and social climate looked like.
 Tolstoy doesn't do a good job of keeping all of these "episodes" in check and they drag down the novel in the middle.
 Too much of a good thing ends up being a lot of a bad thing.

 The novel is also marred by a weak final section.
-Even though I think the ending to Anna Karenina is one of the most-spoiled in literature, SPOILER WARNING: There are 8 sections to this book, and it is at the end of part 7 that Anna jumps in front of the train.
+Even though I think the ending to Anna Karenina is one of the most-spoiled in literature, SPOILER WARNING: There are 8 sections to this book, and it is at the end of part 7 that Anna jumps in front of a train.
 That would logically be the end of the book, but alas, it isn't.
 There are about 50 pages, the eighth part of the novel, which are filled with particularly meaningless nonsense, culminating in Levin's new understanding of religion and purpose in life.
 Hooray.
 I just wanted the book to be done.
-It was nice to see what everyone was doing after Anna dies, but I think it could have been pulled off better with a "cheesy" (I use quotation marks because I think it's perfect) Harry Potter and the Deathly Hallows epilogue that gives us a brief glimpse that ties up everything nicely.
+It was nice to see what everyone was doing after Anna dies, but I think it could have been pulled off better with a "cheesy", Harry Potter and the Deathly Hallows-type epilogue that gives us a brief glimpse that ties up everything nicely.
 After the tragic train scene, I just wanted the book to be over.

 It's obvious that Anna Karenina is an excellent piece of literature that does a perfect job reflecting human emotion and interaction.
 In its full, bloated form, it is only a work for patient readers, but it's a highly recommended read.
 I am very much looking forward to the movie adaptation in the fall, which is sure to cut out the dead weight and focus on the good, literary, soapy drama.